Purdue University Northwest: Athletics

-The Purdue–Northwest (PUNW or PU Northwest) athletic teams are called the Pride.
+The Purdue Northwest (PNW) athletic teams are called the Pride.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Lakes Intercollegiate Athletic Conference (GLIAC) as a provisional member since the 2017–18 academic year (achieving D-II full member status in 2019–20).
 The Pride previously competed in the Chicagoland Collegiate Athletic Conference (CCAC) of the National Association of Intercollegiate Athletics (NAIA) only during the 2016–17 school year.

-PU Northwest competes in 11 intercollegiate varsity sports and two non-varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and tennis; while women's sports include basketball, cross country, golf, soccer, softball, tennis and volleyball; and the non-varsity sports include men's ice hockey and men's volleyball.
+PNW competes in 11 intercollegiate varsity sports and two non-varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and tennis; while women's sports include basketball, cross country, golf, soccer, softball, tennis and volleyball; and the non-varsity sports include men's ice hockey and men's volleyball and co-ed pickleball.

-History

-Purdue–Northwest was formed in 2016 by the combining of Purdue–Calumet (PUC; located in Hammond, Indiana and competing as the Peregrines) and Purdue–North Central (PUNC; located in Westville, Indiana and competing as the Panthers).
-Purdue–North Central joined the CCAC from before 2004–05 to 2015–16; while Purdue–Calumet joined the CCAC from 1973–74 to 1974–75, and from 1993–94 to 2015–16.

-Move to NCAA Division II

-On September 27, 2016, Purdue–Northwest (PUNW) gained provisional acceptance into the NCAA Division II ranks as a provisional member of the GLIAC, starting the 2017–18 school year.
-As of the 2019–20 school year, the Pride became full time NCAA D-II members of the GLIAC.

-Facilities

-Both campus locations offer a Fitness Center and Recreation Center.
-Memberships are free to every current, enrolled student.
-However, a fee is applied to other memberships, i.e. alumni, public, employee, etc. The Fitness Center also provides students with Intramural opportunities.
-With over 40 activities, any student, regardless of skill level and experience, can participate.
-Also, group exercise classes are available throughout the year for fitness center members.

-Another major location is Dowling Park.
-Dowling Park is an outdoor facility that is home to PNW Pride Athletic Teams and a partnership with the City of Hammond.
-The complex started to be built on December 9, 2013, and was completed the Fall of 2015.